brycter/DoThingsBot/README.md

 ![](https://i.gyazo.com/2f1cbb53dda27fa07d2ab6b8bf2f53bb.png)

 # TODO
- - Beer support
- - Rare support (for tinkering, would disable all other bot functions while rares are active)
  - Calculate success chance on the bot instead of using ingame popup window
  - Use recipes.json so the bot can craft *anything*
  - Tradebot